Yorkshire Guide - main picture

 Filey Beach

 Just a word in passing about Hunmanby Gap.
-This is a way down to the cliffs near the inland village of Hunmanby.
+This is a way down to the beach near (not very to be honest) the inland village of Hunmanby.
 It's constantly in danger of eroding and the cafe is only still there by a miracle, but the food is top scram for hungry walkers.
-I moaned earlier about the lack of decent pubs in Filey, but if you visit Hunmanby village two miles inland, the balance is redressed with half a dozen truly excellent pubs, all allowing children, serving good beer and decent food.
+I moaned earlier about the lack of great pubs in Filey, but if you visit Hunmanby village two miles inland, the balance is redressed with half a dozen truly excellent pubs, all allowing children, serving good beer and decent food.
 If you just want to explore this area, Hunmanby makes an excellent base.
 In the centre of the village there's The Buck, The Cottage and the White Swan, down a side street is The Horseshoe, just on the edge of the village is The Railway, and just outside it The Royal Oak.

 Filey looking back from Speeton